 If you have good credit history (need to check it?), take a long hard look at any credit card debt you have.
 Kicking this debt out of your life should be your number one priority!
 If you haven’t paid attention to your credit cards, you may be paying way too much in interest.
 These days, a credit card interest rate over 12% is too high for somebody with excellent credit.

-Compare credit cards and transfer your balances to a card with a low regular APR or credit card with a low or 0% balance transfer offer.
-The Discover® More® Card, for example, has a 0% APR for 12 months on balance transfers and a 10.99% regular APR.
+Compare credit cards that offer generous 0 percent balance transfer offers for up to 18 months.
 Put your balances on that card and make more than the minimum payments every month.
 And don’t use that credit card—or any other card—for new purchases!

 Save money on everyday purchases